Golf Course Pond Maintenance

 At GeoForm International, we help golf courses around the world keep their ponds clean with the DinoSix and Dino8 dredge, as well as our exclusive aerator.
 All of our machines are made in the U.S. and in-house at our machine shop.

 What makes our dredges for golf course ponds stand out is their lightweight yet durable build, which offers lower maintenance and transportation costs than other dredges.
 Their compact size also results in low-impact launches and minimal repairs to the area surrounding your pond.
-Despite its lightweight design and construction, the Dino6 is a powerful golf course pond cleaner that will remove accumulated muck and debris without damaging the waterbody or disrupting its ecosystem.
+Despite its lightweight design and construction, the Dino6 is a powerful golf course pond dredge that will remove accumulated muck and debris without damaging the waterbody or disrupting its ecosystem.

 Contact us today to learn how our equipment can help with your golf course pond!